 I don't wanna toot my own horn here, but I personally think I hit the nail on the head.
 Anyway, the siblings discuss how weird the Sturdevant siblings are while eating dinner.
 A girl named Bessie Butler was friends with Gladys, but Bessie mysteriously disappeared.
 With a name like Bessie Butler, she probably got herself a nice farm in the countryside or ran off to become a country singer.

 The next day, Josh is super excited to play chess.
 His new dream is to have his sister's friend, Heidi, who always sasses and outsmarts him, to admit that he was better than her and that she was just jealous of his brains.
 The fact that he has these kinds of fantasies about his nine-year-old sister's nine-year-old friend is a little strange to say the least.
 But then the unthinkable happens.
 Two worlds collide when Chet and Danny meet Michael, and Gladys meets all of them.
 Gladys is a little chubby girl in pigtails about Megan's age that I imagine Josh immediately falls in love with.
 She screams at Michael for eating a cupcake, then runs off, like she's a member of the goddamn cupcake police.

 Michael goes to Josh's house after school for pizza, and Josh keeps them occupied by turning on the tennis finals because "it's better than nothing."
 That's actually a pretty good remark, but it was incorrect.
 Swing and a miss, M.D.
-Spencer.
+Spenser.
 Michael leans in to tell Josh something really important, that his family's meals are unconventional to say the least, but his mom bursts in before too much can be said.
 At school, Michael needs Josh to keep their teacher, Wicked Ms. Warner, away from his house so that his family can't eat her.
 If you realized they were cannibals before, then congratulations, you can read.
 Josh agrees.